ladnir/aby3/README.md

 ## Warning

 This codebase should **NOT** be considered fully secure.
-It has not has a security review and there are still several security related issues that have not been fully implemented.
+It has not had a security review and there are still several security related issues that have not been fully implemented.
 Only use this casebase as a proof-of-concept or to benchmark the perfromance.
 Future work is required for this implementation to be considered secure.

 ## Install